b4stet/LaTeX/README.md

 * caption as for images
 * label as for images

 Tables can be really complex in latex (merging columns/rows, colors, etc).
-I just recommend to refer to the wiki LaTeX on purpose.
+Just refer to LaTeX wiki on purpose.

 Exemple in the current main.tex: